Rocowoco/financial-accounting/README.md

-├── .gitignore           # List of files and directories ignored by git ├── manage.py            # Django's command-line utility for administrative tasks ├── requirements.txt     # Python dependencies required by the project └── venv/                # Virtual environment (not committed to version control)
+├── .gitignore           # List of files and directories ignored by git ├── manage.py            # Django's command-line utility for administrative tasks ├── requirements.txt     # Python dependencies required by the project ├── README.md            # Guide for developers, explaining what the project is and how to set it up └── venv/                # Virtual environment (not committed to version control)